xiaoxiae/soc-paper-2019/README.md

 You can also use a different system font by changing the line `\setmainfont{CMU Serif}` in `soc.tex`.

 The paper also uses **FontAwesome5** and the fontawesome5 package to typeset certain symbols and icons.
-You can either remove the line `\usepackage{fontawesome5}` from `soc.tex` if you don't plan on using any of the icons, or to [install the font](https://fontawesome.com/download) on your system.
+You can either remove the line `\usepackage{fontawesome5}` from `soc.tex` if you don't plan on using any of the icons, or [install the font](https://fontawesome.com/download) on your system.